Rouville (Province of Canada electoral district): 1841 to 1854

 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
 The Rouville electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

+1854 to 1867

+In 1853, the Parliament of the Province of Canada passed a new electoral map.
+The boundaries of Rouville were altered to some extent by the new map, which came into force in the general elections of 1854:

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1867)

-Rouville was represented by one member in the Legislative Assembly.
-The following were the members of the Legislative Assembly from Rouville.
+Rouville was a single-member constituency.

+The following were the members of the Legislative Assembly for Rouville.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.